tanteckfang/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to <u>list persons (UC04)</u>
-2. AddressBook shows a list of persons
+2. NUSCoursemates shows a list of persons
 3. User requests to edit a specific person in the list
-4. AddressBook edits the person
+4. NUSCoursemates edits the person

    Use case ends.